dragonflydb/documentation/docs/command-reference/server-management/hello.md

 When called with the optional protover argument, this command switches the protocol to the specified version and also accepts the following options:

 `AUTH <username> <password>`: directly authenticates the connection in addition to switching to the specified protocol version.
 This makes calling `AUTH` before `HELLO` unnecessary when setting up a new connection.
-Note that the username must be set to "default" as Dragonfly does not support ACLs, but rather uses the requirepass mechanism.
+Note that the default username is `default` as Dragonfly has built in support for ACLs.
 `SETNAME <clientname>`: this is the equivalent of calling CLIENT SETNAME.

 ## Return